brutexploiter/IDToolkit/uuidv1/README.md

 ```

 ## License
-This project is open-source and licensed under the [MIT License](LICENSE).
+This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/brutexploiter/IDToolkit/blob/main/LICENSE) file for details